Kingsford-Group/vsbo/README.md

 To run SAASBO, please see the instructions in the folder `./saasbo_scripts`

-To run other baselines, use the command such as: `python baseline_run.py --obj_func Branin --method vanillaBO`.
+To run other baselines, use the command such as: `python baseline_run.py --obj_func Branin --method vanillaBO/rembo/rembo_interleave/alebo/hesbo`.
 It will automatically create an output path `./Branin/vanillaBO/`, which contains the following four output files:

 * `X_*.npy`
 * `Y_*.npy`